 Any carnivorous creature more massive than a spider will likely eat it.
 Birds, spiders, insects, and small mammals all eat spiders.

+But how long do spiders live?
 Many spiders live around one to two years, but up to seven years if they find a safe habitat like human buildings.
 Females sometimes eat males after mating.
 So males don’t live as long.

 Most also prefer to avoid large animals like humans.
 But female spiders can be aggressive when they have an egg sac to monitor.